 4. a record of any courses taken at other colleges or universities.

-4. An adult learner, as defined by the University, is not required to provide a high school transcript for admission review.
-Applicants with 17 or fewer collegiate credits are strongly encouraged to provide a high school or GED transcript for admission review.
-If a high school or GED transcript is not received, the application for admission will be evaluated based on the available credentials and may be referred to degree-seeking conditionally enrolled in DUS admission, or other options based on the professional judgment of the evaluator.
+5. Where applicable, if a self-reported secondary school record, high school transcript or GED transcript is not obtainable, the application for admission will be evaluated based on the available credentials and may be referred to degree-seeking conditionally enrolled in DUS admission, or other options based on the professional judgment of the evaluator.

 Evaluation: